 By default, all tests are executed for all selected runtime code generation targets (see Running the test suite above).
 This is not useful for all tests, some basic tests that for example test equation syntax or the use of physical units do not depend on code generation and need therefore not to be repeated.
-To execute such tests only once, they can be annotated with a codegen-independent attribute, using the attr decorator:
+To execute such tests only once, they can be annotated with a codegen\independent marker, using the mark decorator:

 '''

-from nose.plugins.attrib import attr
+import pytest

 from brian2 import NeuronGroup

-@attr('codegen-independent')
+@pytest.mark.codegen_independent

 def test_simple():

 Test that the length of a NeuronGroup is correct

 group = NeuronGroup(5, '')

 assert len(group) == 5

 '''

 Tests that are not "codegen-independent" are by default only executed for the runtimes device, i.e. not for the cpp\standalone device, for example.
 However, many of those tests follow a common pattern that is compatible with standalone devices as well: they set up a network, run it, and check the state of the network afterwards.
-Such tests can be marked as standalone-compatible, using the attr decorator in the same way as for codegen-independent tests.
-Since standalone devices usually have an internal state where they store information about arrays, array assignments, etc., they need to be reinitialized after such a test.
-For that use the with\setup decorator and provide the reinit\devices function as the teardown argument:
+Such tests can be marked as standalone\compatible, using the mark decorator in the same way as for codegen\independent tests.:

 '''

-from nose import with_setup

-from nose.plugins.attrib import attr
+import pytest

 from numpy.testing.utils import assert_equal

+from brian2 import

+@pytest.mark.standalone_compatible

+def test_simple_run():

 '''

 '''

-from brian2 import

-from brian2.devices.device import reinit_devices

-@attr('standalone-compatible')

-@with_setup(teardown=reinit_devices)

-def test_simple_run():

 Check that parameter values of a neuron don't change after a run

 group = NeuronGroup(5, 'v : volt')

 group.v = 'imV'

 run(1ms)

 assert_equal(group.v[:], np.arange(5)mV)

 '''

-Tests that have more than a single run function but are otherwise compatible with standalone mode (e.g. they don't need access to the number of synapses or results of the simulation before the end of the simulation), can be marked as standalone-compatible and multiple-runs.
+Tests that have more than a single run function but are otherwise compatible with standalone mode (e.g. they don't need access to the number of synapses or results of the simulation before the end of the simulation), can be marked as standalone\compatible and multiple\runs.
 They then have to use an explicit device.build(...) call of the form shown below:

 '''

-from nose import with_setup

-from nose.plugins.attrib import attr
+import pytest

 from numpy.testing.utils import assert_equal

 from brian2 import

-from brian2.devices.device import reinit_devices

-@attr('standalone-compatible', 'multiple-runs')

-@with_setup(teardown=reinit_devices)
+@pytest.mark.standalone_compatible

+@pytest.mark.multiple_runs

 def test_multiple_runs():

 Check that multiple runs advance the clock as expected

 group = NeuronGroup(5, 'v : volt')

 mon = StateMonitor(group, 'v', record=True)

 run(1 ms)

 run(1 ms)

 device.build(direct_call=False, device.build_options)

 assert_equal(defaultclock.t, 2 ms)

 assert_equal(mon.t[0], 0 ms)

 assert_equal(mon.t[-1], 2 ms - defaultclock.dt)

 '''

 Tests can also be written specifically for a standalone device (they then have to include the set\device call and possibly the build call explicitly).
-In this case tests have to be annotated with the name of the device (e.g. 'cpp\standalone') and with 'standalone-only' to exclude this test from the runtime tests.
-Also, the device should be reset in the teardown function.
+In this case tests have to be annotated with the name of the device (e.g. 'cpp\standalone') and with 'standalone\only' to exclude this test from the runtime tests.
 Such code would look like this for a single run() call, i.e. using the automatic "build on run" feature:

 '''

-from nose import with_setup

-from nose.plugins.attrib import attr
+import pytest

 from brian2 import

-from brian2.devices.device import reinit_devices

-@attr('cpp_standalone', 'standalone-only')

-@with_setup(teardown=reinit_devices)
+@pytest.mark.cpp_standalone

+@pytest.mark.standalone_only

 def test_cpp_standalone():

 set_device('cpp_standalone', directory=None)

 set up simulation

 run simulation

 run(...)

 check simulation results

 '''